s-t-e-v/Product-preview-card-component/README-draft.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

+**Equaly space inside a box while keeping elements inside**

+**paragraph, headers with no space around**

+**Making a button linking to an url**

+**Media queries for all type of devices and smartphone**

+**Using Gimp to dermine the size of elements**

+**Using different fonts to beautify a Website**
+I haven't realize until doing this project how fonts are a game changer in web design, and design in general.
+I am used to write reports, etc. with Time New Roman or equivalent fonts, and using only one font within the document.
+It makes sens to do this, because using multiple fonts can become a mess quickly and reports are more focus on content rather than form.
+However, for web design, it can be interesting to use more than one font if choose wisely.
+Maybe using too many fonts can also be bad, but using only one makes the website less beautiful, *a priori*.

 To see how you can add code snippets, see below:

 ```html